Trump Plans to Terminate IRS Direct File program

 Profit and prosper with the best of expert advice - straight to your e-mail.

-GOP lawmakers have alleged that the program can create confusion for state taxpayers.
-Elon Musk declared that he had “deleted” 18F, the digital services agency responsible for developing the IRS Direct File system in early February.
-More planned layoffs at the IRS could impact the program further
+GOP lawmakers allege that Direct File can create confusion for state taxpayers.
+Meanwhile, Elon Musk declared that he had “deleted” 18F, the digital services agency responsible for developing the IRS Direct File system in early February.
+More planned layoffs at the IRS could impact the program further.

 Taxpayers are interested in Direct File